testinggospels/camouflage-docs/docs/helpers.md

 **Time for the forbidden fruit!
 The security vulnerability.
 Everything you have been taught not to do.**

-Inject helper allows you replace the hard coded values in your mock files with a javascript code, when you still want to use Camoflage's response builder but you want control over one or two fields.
+Inject helper allows you replace the hard coded values in your mock files with a javascript code, when you still want to use Camouflage's response builder but you want control over one or two fields.

 Example: